carloselectro/Portafreak/README.md

 # Portafreak
 A useful powershell script that I made to monitor active asterisk calls.
+I could not find anything simple for viewing active calls from Windows so I decided to make my own.
 The script connect to the AMI.
 Tested with Asterisk 16 in PJSIP.

-Edit /etc/asterisk/manager.conf.
+1- Edit /etc/asterisk/manager.conf.
-DO NOT FORGET TO CHOOSE A GOOD PASSWORD.
+   (DO NOT FORGET TO CHOOSE A STRONG PASSWORD.)

 [general]
 enabled = yes